arkq/bluez-alsa/INSTALL.md

 ### D-Bus policy

-A D-Bus policy file is required to enable the `bluealsa` daemon to register with D-Bus as a service.
+A D-Bus policy file is required to enable the `bluealsad` daemon to register with D-Bus as a service.
 The default policy file created by the BlueALSA installation enables `root` to register the service `org.bluealsa` and enables members of the group `audio` to use BlueALSA PCMs and the BlueALSA mixer.
-If the option `--with-bluealsauser=USER` was used when configuring then the policy file enables user USER instead of `root` to register the `org.bluealsa` service.
+If the option `--with-bluealsaduser=USER` was used when configuring then the policy file enables user USER instead of `root` to register the `org.bluealsa` service.
 If that option was not used, then it is necessary to edit the policy file to grant permission to a non-root user.
 The policy file is located at